rorosey/rorosey/README.md

 ☆ Cosmo kinnie

 ☆ Multishipper!
-Mooncake + Fruitcake are my super faves, but I also like Berryfunny, Moonberry, Partycraft and more!
+Mooncake + Fruitcake are my super faves, but I also like more!
 As long as it's not immoral or illegal I will probs like it!

 ☆ If u want any of my socials just ask on my strawpage/ata w ur user!